THE VICTORIAN STATE ROSE GARDEN. WERRIBEE PARK

-From the carpark you enter the garden through a contemporary entrance gate and begin at the Tudor Rose.
-It is divided into five sections arranged symmetrically around a central gazebo.
-Between each petal runs a pathway called an Alle that begins with an arch of climbing roses.
-Each alle is lined with standard roses.
-On the outer edge of each petals is a curved festoon, supported on nine posts creating a living garland of rambling roses trailing along graceful long looping wires in a curve.
-Each petal contains many formally laid out beds of Hybrid teas & Bush roses, arranged symmetrically .
-To provide scale, tripods of climbing roses as well as weeping Standards of every colour are spread throughout the petals.
+The Tudor Rose is divided into five sections arranged symmetrically around a central gazebo.
+Between each petal runs a pathway called an Alle that begins with an arch of climbing roses and is lined with standard roses.
+On the outer edge of each petals is a living garland of rambling roses festooned along graceful long looping wires in a curve.
+Each petal contains formally laid out beds of Hybrid teas & Bush roses, arranged symmetrically.
+Tripods of climbing roses as well as weeping Standards of every colour are spread throughout the petals.

-Leading away from the Tudor Rose, on the far side a pathway symbolizing a rose stem passes between two viewing mounds, placed there to fully appreciate the formal garden from a higher viewpoint.
-Passing the mounds you come on to the later additions ‘the leaf” and a “the rosebud”.
+A pathway symbolizing a rose stem passes between two viewing mounds on its on its way to the later additions ‘the leaf” and a “the rosebud”.

 THE FEDERATION LEAF

 The Federation Leaf was planted to commemorate the Centenary of Federation of Australia.
 It contains beds of Australian roses bred over the period of Federation and also contains a beautiful small traditional gazebo.